Now, everywhere in the art industry, shareholders are able to exchange credible information and give feedback to one another.

 That’s what’s new.

-Starting a project of your own?
+starting a project of your own?

-Already have data and wondering what to do next?
+already have data and wondering what to do next?

-Simply have a question?
-Contact us.
+simply have a question?

-Above from left to right: Roy Lichtenstein drawing from the projection for the mural. © Estate of Roy Lichtenstein.
+Top of page from left to right: Roy Lichtenstein drawing from the projection for the mural. © Estate of Roy Lichtenstein.
 Photography by Michael Abramson, courtesy Gagosian Gallery; Roy Lichtenstein, Times Square-42nd Street, 2002 (Collage 1990, fabricated 1994).
 Porcelain enamel on wall of N, Q, R, S, W, 1, 2, 3 mezzanine; Susannah Shepherd of panOpticon (right) working with Andrea Theil, Director of the Roy Lichtenstein Catalogue Raisonné Project at the Roy Lichtenstein Foundation, New York City.
 Photography © panOpticon.